 We have an automated installer to help you with many types of installations: servers, virtual machines, and unprivileged environments.
 It can also help you with installations in managed services or platforms, but you'll need to review a few preliminary notes before getting started.

-- Asks for the cluster name and namespace of the integration.
+- Allows users to select the cluster name and namespace for the installation.

 Governing the complexity of Kubernetes can be challenging; there's so much going on at any given moment, with containers being created and deleted in a matter of minutes, applications crashing, and resources being consumed unexpectedly.
 Our integration helps you navigate Kubernetes abstractions across on-premises, cloud, and hybrid deployments.